-If you have a computer connected to the LAN, you can send API commands to the RealPresence Group Series system through telnet port 23 or port 24 and SSH.
+If you have a computer connected to the LAN, you can send API commands to the RealPresence Group Series system through telnet (port 24) and SSH (port 22).

 Note: If your computer is running the Windows 7 operating system, you might need to install the telnet client before starting a telnet session.
 The telnet client is not installed by default with Microsoft Windows 7 operating systems.